Why Is Tracking Hardware Assets Not Enough for Enterprise Operations?

 This tells you what exists.
 It doesn't tell you what it means.

-Context Graphs Connect What Matters
+Context Graphs Connect Operational Reality

 A context graph represents the asset in its operational reality.